bruceravel/demeter/documentation/Athena/plot/other.rst

 terminals will become unchanging.
 This means you can save a particular plot on screen while continuing to make new plots.

-.. todo:: Consider other vector output images, like SVG or EPS.
-   Consider making the number of terminals a configuration parameter.
+.. todo:: :demeter:`athena` should offer other vector output images, like SVG or EPS.
+Also should make the number of terminals a configurable parameter.